antononcube/Raku-LLM-Functions/docs/Number-guessing-games-Machine-vs-Machine.md

 | Machine        | Machine        | PaLM         | PaLM         | ✓ Boring              |
 | Machine        | Machine        | ChatGPT      | PaLM         | ✓ Boring guesser...   |
 | Machine        | Machine        | PaLM         | ChatGPT      | ✓ Shown here          |

+**Remark:** Because the LLMs tend to lie often (in the number guessing games) most of the games (or experiments) were/are done with low temperatures.
+Of course, a more comprehensive experimentation would include different ranges of temperatures for each Oracle-Guesser pair.

+**Remark:** One way to address the LLM lying is to have a "referee" code segment in the game loop that corrects false statements from the Oracle.
+(Note done here; not considered important and intellectually honest for the Machine vs Machine experiments.)

 ### Structure of the Document

 This document is structured into various sections that detail the different aspects of the game, including: